Candler Building (New York City): Site

-The Candler Building is on 220 West 42nd Street, between Seventh Avenue and Eighth Avenue near the southern end of Times Square, in the Midtown Manhattan neighborhood of New York City.
-The land lot is irregularly shaped and covers 10,109 ft2, extending 200 ft between its two frontages on 41st and 42nd Streets.
+The Candler Building is on 220 West 42nd Street, between Seventh Avenue and Eighth Avenue, near the southern end of Times Square in Midtown Manhattan, New York City, New York, U.S. The land lot is irregularly shaped and covers 10,109 ft2, extending 200 ft between its two frontages on 41st and 42nd Streets.
 The main frontage on 42nd Street measures 78 ft wide, while the 41st Street frontage measures 25 ft wide.
 In the mid-20th century, the lot was rectangular and measured 125 ft on both streets, with a total area of 25000 ft2.
 The larger area accommodated the Sam H. Harris Theatre on 41st Street, as well as a pair of five-story wings on 42nd Street.